partnershipsforbettermedicaid/partnershipsforbettermedicaid.github.io/README.md

 # Partnerships for Improved Medicaid Community-based Care

-An abstract paper exploring the feasibility of partnerships between state Medicaid offices a states colleges and universities to provide better community-based care to Medicaid recipients.
+An abstract paper exploring the feasibility of partnerships between state Medicaid offices and colleges and universities to provide better community-based care to Medicaid recipients and outcomes for the programs themselves.

 ## My Personal Story